 This school is great I've been going there over the summer and looks great!
 They have new building such as the field house where they have class rooms trophy hall equipment room locker rooms band room wrestling room and a weight room!
 They also have the new C.T.E. building where they have the medical class room the technology room and it think the engineering class rooms.
 This school is great many people underestimate it but when they go in they see great things!

 Paramount High School is a public high school in Paramount.
-The principal of Paramount High School is Greg Buckner, who can be contacted at firstname.lastname@example.org.
-5,015 students go to Paramount High School and identify as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+The principal of Paramount High School is Greg Buckner and can be contacted at email@example.com.
+5,015 children attend Paramount High School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
 20% of the Paramount High School students are "limited in English proficiency."
-81% of the 5,015 students here have subsidized lunches.
+81% of the 5,015 students here are paying reduced lunch prices.
 The student to teacher ratio at Paramount High School is 21:1.
 Paramount Unified Community Day School is one of the nearest high schools.

 - Ceramics sculpture